 Pain and swelling are common, but quickly disappear.
 Hemorrhage/hematoma is less common.
 This complication may need surgical attention.
 If surgery is required to drain the hematoma, there would be some expenses associated with the trip to the hospital for the drainage (more medication and additional doctor fees (anesthesia), etc.).
 This is an additional expense to you.
 Usually, but not always, this is covered by your medical insurance if you have it.

-Therefore, if time allows, I recommend staying near the vas-reversal center (one or two days after surgery), so, in the unlikely event this complication occurs, it can be handled by me rather than another doctor back home.
+Therefore, if time allows, I recommend staying in New Braunfels, so, in the unlikely event this complication occurs, it can be handled by me rather than another doctor back home.
 Also, if surgical drainage of the hematoma is necessary, the possibility exists that the recent reversal surgery will be jeopardized.
 This complication occurs less than 1% of the time.
 Infections are also less common, and they usually respond very well to antibiotics.
 Loss of testicle and testicular atrophy are very rare.